 If you’re looking for a couple of steam rooms and a jacuzzi and some lounge chairs, then you have to search for “sauna.”
 This can also be tricky because some of these are gay saunas where gay guys go to hook up.
 But I’ve done the leg work for you and scoped out some of the nicest saunas where you can enjoy a fabulous spa day in Prague on a budget.

-This spot is a little outside of the center of town but easily accessible by public transport.
-Entrance is 270 czk (around $12) for 90 minutes, and by the minute thereafter.
+This spot is a little outside of the center of town but still accessible by public transport, but it’s by far my favorite spa in Prague.
+Entrance is 270 czk for 90 minutes and by the minute thereafter.
 Entrance gives you access to Sauna World and Water World, which features two jacuzzis and an Olympic style swimming pool.

 But the real fun is upstairs in the sauna area where you can enjoy many different saunas including two Finnish saunas, an herbal sauna, a honey sauna, and a tropical sauna.
+The honey sauna smell tends to linger after you visit, and it’s a smell you almost won’t want to wash off.
 They also have sauna ceremonies every two hours where you can sweat along with a sauna master and some music or a story.
-There are amazing lounge areas, both indoors and outdoors where you can enjoy a fresh lemonade or a glass of wine.
+There are amazing lounge areas, both indoors and outdoors where you can sip on a fresh lemonade or a glass of wine.

 This is actually a water park, so it’s a good place to bring kids if you’re traveling with them.
 But if you want some peace and relaxation, they also have Sauna World where you can lay back in a steamy room and let all your stress evaporate.
 With seven Finnish saunas and five Turkish steam cabins, you can sweat at Aquapalace for hours.
 You can also relax in the whirlpools or the lounge chairs indoors or outdoors throughout the facility.

-This is probably the most popular with tourists because it’s closest to the center of town.
-Sauna Spot also faces the Vltava River and has the distinction of being the only spa in town with a sauna that has a view of the river.
+Sauna Spot faces the Vltava River and has the distinction of being the only spa in town with a sauna that has a view of the river.
 It’s far south though, so don’t expect a picturesque view of Prague Castle.
 Aside from Finnish and tropical saunas, they have a salt sauna that you can enjoy for less than it costs to buy a salt lamp.

-Entrance is 225 czk (around $10) with some discounts for morning and afternoon entry.
-At Sauna Spot, you can even rent a private jacuzzi and sauna for two people for 1,600 czk ($71.65).
-Still cheaper than the Mandarin Oriental, and you don’t have to see anyone else naked.
+Entrance is 225 czk with some discounts for morning and afternoon entry.
+At Sauna Spot, you can also rent a private jacuzzi and sauna for two people for 1,600 czk.
+Not as cheap as Sauna Central, but still cheaper than the Mandarin Oriental, and you don’t have to see anyone else naked.